Cayley table: Dihedral group of order 6

+Since these reflections do not commute, this section of the table is not symmetrical about the diagonal.
+For example, a b = d but b a = f.

+The subgroup of D_{3} consisting of rotations only (that is, the subgroup containing only e, d and f) is isomorphic to the cyclic group of order 3 shown above.

+The group D_{3} is isomorphic to the symmetric group S_{3} of the permutations of three objects.
+For example, if we label the vertices of our equilateral triangle with the numbers 1,2,3 then the reflection symmetries a,b,c interchange two of the three labels, while the rotations correspond to a cyclic permutation of the three labels.

 Permutation matrix generation

 The standard form of a Cayley table has the order of the elements in the rows the same as the order in the columns.
 Another form is to arrange the elements of the columns so that the nth column corresponds to the inverse of the element in the nth row.
-In our example of D_{3}, we need only switch the last two columns, since f and d are the only elements that are not their own inverses, but instead inverses of each other.
+In the example of D_{3}, mentioned above, we need only switch the last two columns, since f and d are the only elements that are not their own inverses, but instead inverses of each other.